More about AWS Costs

 One of the major reasons organizations migrate to the AWS cloud is to gain the elasticity that can grow and shrink on demand, allowing them to pay only for the resources they use.
 But the freedom to provision on-demand resources can sometimes lead to very high costs if they aren’t carefully monitored.
-How can you optimize your AWS storage costs for services like AWS EBS?
+How can you ensure AWS cost optimizaion?

 In this article we will discuss the costs of AWS storage systems and show you how to monitor those costs and optimize them with the help of some useful tips and tools such as NetApp’s ONTAP Cloud and OnCommand Cloud Manager.